scg-unibe-ch/ese2019-team4/README.md

 ####Profile Page
 Registered users can access there profile page, where they see some information to their account.
-A customer sees his name as well as the typ of his account which is customer.
+A customer sees his name as well as the type of his account which is customer.
+They also see a list of all the subscribed posts.
-There is a logout button below as well
+There is a logout button below as well.

-A provider gets the same information plus a list of all the services he has offered.
+A provider gets the same information abut his account plus a list of his services instead of the subscriptions

 ####Posting a service
 A logged in provider can post a new service by hitting the menu button